Multiscale-Genomics/mg-tool-api/docs/howto/howto_pipeline.rst

 HOWTO - Pipelines
 =================

-This document is a tutorial about the creation of a pipeline that can be easily integrated into the MuG VRE.
-The aim of a pipeline is to bring together a number of tools (see Creating a Tool) and running them as part of a workflow for end to end processing of data.
+This document is a tutorial about creating pipelines that can be easily integrated into the MuG VRE.
+The aim of a pipeline is to bring together a number of tools (see `Creating a Tool <howto_tool.html>`_ ) and running them as part of a workflow for end to end processing of data.

 Each pipeline consists of the main class for the pipeline, a main function for running the class and a section of global code to catch if the pipeline has been run from the command line.
 All functions should have full documentation describing the function, inputs and outputs.
-For details about the coding style please consult the coding style documentation.
+For details about the coding style please consult the `coding style documentation <http://multiscale-genomics.readthedocs.io/en/latest/coding_standards.html>`_.

 Example Pipeline
 ----------------

 This example code uses the testTool.py from the Creating a Tool tutorial.

-There are 2 ways of calling this function, either directly via the command line.
-As this is an example piece of code the integration with the data management API (DM API) has not been implemented within the pipeline to keep the test script concise.
+There are 2 ways of calling this function, either directly from another program or via the command line.

 .. code-block:: python
    :linenos: